glennj/exercism.io/jq/shopping/README.md

 }
 ```

-Let's calculate the length of the key2 array:
+Let's calculate the length of the key2 _array_:

 ```sh
 $ jq '.key2 | length' file.json
 3
 ```

-We're _piping_ the output of the `.key2` expression as the input to `length` which unsurprisingly outputs the number of elements in the array.
+We're _piping_ the output of the `.key2` expression as the input to `length` which unsurprisingly outputs the number of elements in the _array_.

-#### Filters can ignore their input
+### Filters can ignore their input

 In this example, the input JSON data is ignored and has no impact on the output: